K-JC/The_Barn/README.md

 # User Stories
 ![User Stories](static/css/images/user-storys.png)
-* From the development plane and wire frame I got a good idea of what user stories I create.
+* From the development plane and wireframe I got a good idea of what user stories I create.
 * I created a GitHub project called The Barn User Stories and connected this to my project repository.
 The user stories are as follows.
 * As a new user I can create a log in so that I can book/edit/cancel my booking
 * As a new user I can download restaurant menu so that I can view the food options on my phone now or at a later date